adarsh/railsconf_tutorials/source/sessions/tdd_tools_techniques/02_integration_testing.md

 sidebar: false
 ---

+# Why Integration Testing?

-Integration testing is the process of "integrating" your software pieces and testing them as a whole.
+Integration testing is the process of "integrating" your software pieces and testing them as a whole stack.
 Rails builds web applications, so testing the full stack means starting a web server, opening a browser, and mousing through the normal functions of your application.

+The goal is to simulate the experience of the user.

 The evolution of Integration Testing looks something like this: